Download the PDF version of the October 17 poster here.

-The Call to Action recognize the knowledge and courage of families living in poverty throughout the world, the importance of reaching out to those in poverty and building an alliance with citizens from all backgrounds to end poverty.
-It has its roots in Joseph Wresinski’s personal experience as a child living in poverty and his daily struggle with his family to overcome shame and social exclusion, and his lifetime commitment to give a voice to families living in poverty worldwide.
+The Call to Action recognizes the knowledge and courage of families living in poverty throughout the world, the importance of reaching out to those in poverty, and building an alliance with citizens from all backgrounds to end poverty.
+It has its roots in Joseph Wresinski’s personal experience as a child living in poverty, his daily struggle with his family to overcome shame and social exclusion, and his lifetime commitment to give a voice to families living in poverty worldwide.

 The Call to Action which has been taken up and replicated in many countries has allowed people living in extreme poverty to break their silence and to act in solidarity with those who aspire to be their partners.

-The theme for this year’s commemoration reminds us of the importance of the values of dignity, solidarity and the Call to Action to fight to end poverty everywhere.
+The theme for this year’s commemoration reminds us of the importance of the values of dignity and solidarity, as well as the Call to Action to end poverty everywhere.